gigabytedevelopers/CometOTP/README.md

 This is a fork of the great OTP Authenticator app written by Bruno Bierbaumer, which has sadly been inactive since 2015.
 All credit for the original version goes to Bruno.

+## Help wanted:
+I currently don't have that much time to spend developing CometOTP, so any contributions are always welcome.
+Don't worry, I will still continue to develop CometOTP it will just slow down from the incredible speed I had going in the beginning.

 ## Features: